College Tax Credit

 American Opportunity Tax Credit

 College tax credits are an important part of your college financial aid plan.
 Even if you are not in a high tax bracket, a tax credit may help pay for college.
-The American Opportunity Tax Credit is good for 2016 and 2017.
-Read more about tax credits and deductions for college.
+The American Opportunity Tax Credit is good for the tax year 2023.
+Read more about tax credits and deductions for college, including some recent changes from the Tax Cuts and Jobs Act (TCJA).

 Everyone loves to save on income taxes.
 One way to help pay for college expenses is to leverage tax incentives, like tax deductions and credits for college expenses.
 The tax laws change every few years, with new college tax credit and deductions, and incentives to save for college.

-Last updated on October 21 2016 by College Financial Aid Advice
+Last updated on September 21, 2023 by College Financial Aid Advice.

 College Tax Credits and Deductions